 Comment 57: Table 10-1: For alternative RA25-4R under Protectiveness of Human Health and the Environment, "risk" has been omitted as the last word in the description regarding exposure pathways.
 Under Long-term Effectiveness, the treatment criteria for Alternatives RA25-4, RA25-5, RA25-6, RA25-3R, RA25-3AR, and RA25-4R should be to attain the groundwater standards for all contaminants of concern, not just benzene.
 Please revise.
-Also, under Implementabilty and the Ability to Obtain Approvals and Coordinate with Other Agencies, the descriptions refer to requiring agency approvals for final remedy selection and monitoring plan and parathentically refers to NYSDEC and EPA.
-As stated in NYSDEC TAGM #4030, "(A)dministrative feasibility refers to compliance with applicable rules, regulations, and statutes and the ability to obtain approvals from other offices and agencies."
-It is my understanding that administrative feasibility does not include the NYSDEC, USEPA or Army.
+Also, under Implementability and the Ability to Obtain Approvals and Coordinate with Other Agencies, the descriptions refer to requiring agency approvals for final remedy selection and monitoring plan and parathentically refers to NYSDEC and EPA.
+As stated in NYSDEC TAGM #4030, "(A)dministrative feasibility refers to compliance with applicable rules, regulations, and statutes and the ability does not include the NYSDEC, USEPA or Army.
 This table should be revised accordingly.
 Also, for state and community acceptance, the tense of "will be documented in the ROD" should be changed to reflect that this document in the ROD (this applies to Table 10-2 as well).